fnaumenko/bioCC/README.md

 In practice the most interesting case is comparing detected peaks across the distributions, for what this option is mainly constructed.<br>
 If options ```-b|--bin-width``` and ```--f``` are not defined, only total coefficients for the all regions are printed.<br>
 If this option is established, predefined reference regions are ignored (assuming that the features found by the peak callers are always setting in the defined regions).<br>
-This option is ignored for *ordinary bed* files.
+This option is ignored for the *ordinary bed* files.

 ```-e|--ext-len <int>```<br>
 Value by which all features in a 'template' *bed* file or in a *primary ordinary bed* file should be stretched in both directions before comparison.<br>